Hiratsuka 平塚市, Japan

 The scenic seaside city of Hiratsuka (平塚市 pronounced “Hē-rah-tskah”) boasts a 2.5 mile coastline on the Sagami Bay of the Pacific Ocean, and is approximately one hour from Tokyo.
 Majestic Mount Fuji is approximately 35 miles away and easily visible.
 Hiratsuka was chartered as a city in 1889, but the area around Hiratsuka had been settled since prehistoric times.
 It is home to the Shonan-Hiratsuka campus of Kanagawa University.
 Every July, Hiratsuka’s 270,000 residents are joined by hundreds of tourists to celebrate the Tanabata Festival, which features brightly-colored decorations, lanterns, and food stalls.

-Our Partnership
+Our History

 Student Exchanges

 Every year a youth group, grades 7-12, is organized to spend ten days in Hiratsuka.
 Applicants must write an essay and submit a letter of recommendation by early fall.
+Here is the 2025 application packet (pdf).

-Those selected must attend spring “Saturday school” sessions to prepare for the trip.
+Those selected must attend “Saturday school” sessions to prepare for the trip.
 They learn some language and culture while developing projects on cultural topics.

 A few weeks after returning home the student and their family reciprocate by hosting their Hiratsuka partner for about ten days in Lawrence.
 They visit schools, the University of Kansas campus, and are welcomed by the mayor and city officials at City Hall.
+2025 Hiratsuka application packet

 Internships

-Over the decades several city interns from Hiratsuka have spent up to a year in Lawrence to study at the University of Kansas and intern with Lawrence City staff.
+Several city interns from Hiratsuka have spent up to a year in Lawrence to study at the University of Kansas and intern with Lawrence City staff.
 Firefighters from Hiratsuka have also trained with Lawrence Douglas County Fire Medical staff.

 Hiratsuka2015_25th001.jpg